-I went from taking yoga classes to teaching them.
+I went from taking yoga classes to teaching them myself.
 It has been six years now and somehow it seems like a lifetime.
-Not because the time has seemed tedious, but because the transition has been so smooth.
+Not because the time seems tedious, but because the transition has been so smooth.
 And there is only one person to thank for that, who stood up and stood by while I went about workshops and classes – my supportive spouse.
 If anyone ever wants to learn and understand, “How to support your partner?”, one should do it from him.

-Knowing that I had beside me such rock-solid support and faith in my abilities pushed me to go on and not just complete the course, but take up yoga as a profession.
-Without my husband’s unwavering backing, I could not have managed this mid-life transition as smoothly and with such confidence.
+Knowing that there was someone who had such rock-solid support and faith in my abilities pushed me to go on and not just complete the course, but take up yoga as a profession.
+Without my husband’s unwavering support, I could not have managed this mid-life transition as smoothly and with such confidence.
 This was the same man who was once apprehensive of me working!
 He truly learned how to be a better husband and gave me more than what I could have asked for.

 Related Reading: 9 Ways To Deal With An Unsupportive Husband

-I’ve wondered what made him come around to understanding my desire to have a life beyond family.
+I’ve always wondered what made him come around to understanding my desire to have a life beyond family.
 To comprehend that finding a career would not mean sacrificing family time.
 It has been a long journey of acceptance and faith, for us both.
 I had faith in him and respected his frame of thought when he wanted me to be home.
-I did not pull at the string so hard that it snapped.
-Instead, gave him enough room to know that I accepted his way of thinking, because at the end of the day, we are a team.
+I never pulled at the thread so hard that it snapped.
+Instead, I gave him enough room to know that I accepted his way of thinking, because at the end of the day, we are a team.

-The change may seem sudden.
-But it was slow and consistent.
+The change may seem sudden, but it was slow and consistent.
 As I let go, so did he.
 He saw that I could manage both work and family.
-And if I fell short, he could compensate.
+And if I fell short, he could compensate for it.
 We could both grow as individuals only if we grew as a couple and vice versa.

-To those in similar situations, all I can say is believe in yourself and your relationship.
+To those in a situations similar to ours, all I can tell you is to believe in yourself and your relationship.
 Do not pit one against the other.
 Nurture what qualities your spouse has.
 Improve conflict resolution and always aim for support.
-Marriage is the tree we water every day for years, before one day it suddenly blooms.
+Marriage is the tree we water every day for years, when one fine day, it suddenly blooms